-- ➤ Carrying out the modifications needed in public housing based on the section 504 Needs Assessment for Public Housing; and - ➤ Applying for special purpose vouchers targeted to the nonelderly and disabled should they become available. - ➤ Identify voucher eligible applicants should non elderly and disabled vouchers come available from the waitlist - ➤ Partner with the Department of Health and Human Services and Social Services to refer applicants for the elderly and disabled voucher. - ➤ HAPGC is continuing its longstanding relationships with a variety of county agencies representing "special needs" populations including the Mental Illness and Disabilities, Veterans Assistance Program, Violence Against Women Act, Veterans Affairs Supportive Housing.
+- Carrying out the modifications needed in public housing based on the section 504 Needs Assessment for Public Housing; - Delivering a targeted number of handicap Accessible units and accessible features mandated by VCA and DRM Agreements, to include Fair Housing training to internal and external customers. - Applying for special purpose vouchers targeted to the nonelderly and disabled should they become available; - Identify voucher eligible applicants should non elderly and disabled vouchers come available from the waitlist; - Partner with the Department of Health and Human Services and Social Services to refer applicants for the elderly and disabled voucher; and - HAPGC is continuing its longstanding relationships with a variety of county agencies representing "special needs" populations including the Homeless, Mental Illness and Disabilities, Veterans Assistance Program, Violence Against Women Act, Veterans Affairs Supportive Housing.
 HAPGC will continue to expand housing opportunities for these groups through referrals from advocate groups and targeting of assistance groups in existing assisted housing programs.
 Case management by these advocates is an integral part of these housing opportunities.
-These advocates include the Department of Social Services, Veteran Affairs Medical Center and the Department of Family Services.
+These advocates include the Department of Social Services, Veteran Affairs Medical Center, the Department of Family Services, and the Department of Behavioral Health.